sinankalkan/CENG501-Spring2021/project_AltunKara/readme.md

 ## 2.2.
 Our interpretation

 First , we wanted to have the same segmentation scores on different networks.
 We tried to implement the FCN segmentation network with using ISBI 2016 dataset.
 Unfortunately, we couldn't get the segmentation scores yet.
 The FCN networks which are using ISBI 2016 dataset included on the FCN codes file.
-In the FCN_Implementation file, we got the results but the problem is the predicted images are fully black.
+In the FCN_Implementation of ISIC_2016 file, we got the results but the problem is the predicted images are fully black.
 We still try to fix this issue.
 In FCN_ISIC2016.ipynb file, even though the training is working, it takes so much time, we can't see the results.
 On the other hand, we succesfully implement the U-Net segmentation model to the ISBI 2016 dataset.